 Overview of Election Levels

 In the U.S., elections are categorized into three main levels: federal, state, and local.
 Each level has its own significance and implications for governance and policy-making.
+While federal elections often dominate headlines, state and local elections directly affect the quality of your daily life—from the condition of your roads to the quality of your children's education.
+Understanding what each level controls helps voters prioritize their participation and make informed choices.

 Federal Elections

 Federal elections are held to elect representatives to the national government.
 This includes elections for the President, members of Congress, and other federal offices.
+These contests determine the direction of the country as a whole and influence international relations, economic stability, and nationwide laws.

 Key Positions in Federal Elections